xuanwang91/xuanwang91.github.io/_teaching/2023-Spring-CS5814-Intro-DL.md

 **TAs**: TBD

-**Attendance**: Students are required to attend this class in-person.
-The lectures will **NOT** be recorded or offered on-line.
+**Attendance**: Students are required to attend this class in person.
+The lectures will **NOT** be recorded or offered online.

-**Mask Requirement**: Masks are **REQUIRED** for all students, regardless of vaccination status, attending the class in-person.
+**Mask Requirement**: Masks are **REQUIRED** for all students, regardless of vaccination status, attending the class in person.
 See [University COVID-19 policy](https://vtx.vt.edu/articles/2021/08/unirel-mask-requirements.html).

 **Course Websites:** [Canvas](https://canvas.vt.edu/courses/165447) (slides, assignments, and exams), [Piazza](https://piazza.com/vt/spring2023/cs_5814_20672_202301) (discussions)

 ## Course Description
 Deep Learning has gained a lot of popularity due to its recent breakthrough results in many real-world applications such as speech recognition, machine translation, image understanding, and robotics.
 The primary idea of deep learning is to build high-level abstractions of the data through multi-layered architectures.
-This course introduces the fundamental principles, algorithms and applications of deep learning.
+This course introduces the fundamental principles, algorithms, and applications of deep learning.
 It will provide an in-depth understanding of various concepts and popular techniques in deep learning.
 This course is mainly designed for graduate students who are interested in studying deep learning techniques and their practical applications.
-Basic knowledge and understanding of machine learning and data mining algorithms is required.
+Basic knowledge and understanding of machine learning and data mining algorithms are required.

 The course begins with a thorough treatment of deep feedforward networks along with various regularization and optimization techniques used for efficiently learning these models.
-Different forms of the network architectures such as convolutional networks, recurrent neural networks and autoencoders will be discussed in detail.
+Different forms of the network architectures such as convolutional networks, recurrent neural networks, and autoencoders will be discussed in detail.
 Other advanced concepts such as deep generative models and deep reinforcement learning will also be covered.
-Finally, the course will conclude with a discussion on few real-world application domains where deep learning techniques have produced astonishing results.
+Finally, the course will conclude with a discussion on a few real-world application domains where deep learning techniques have produced astonishing results.

 ## Prerequisites